To understand correlated quantum materials, we develop new theoretical concepts, advanced methods and better algorithms. For our recent efforts, see:

 "Calculating branching ratio and spin-orbit coupling from first-principles: A formalism and its application to iridates", Phys.
 Rev. B (2016)

-Our material research covers a wide range of quantum materials and phenomena including high-temperature superconductors, Hund metal and other correlated metallic phases, Kondo and heavy fermion systems, correlated electrons at the interface, large spin-orbit coupling materials, magnetic and topological materials, etc.
+Our materials research covers a wide range of quantum materials and phenomena, including high-temperature superconductors, Hund metals and other correlated metallic phases, Kondo and heavy-fermion systems, correlated electrons at interface, large spin-orbit coupling materials, magnetic and topological materials.

 Code and Software

-Since 2002 we have been participating the development of DFT software package 'OpenMX (Open source package for Material explore)'.
-This pseudopotential local-basis code has been developed through international collaboration and under main supervision of Prof. Ozaki at ISSP, University of Tokyo.
-Our main interests and contributions are in the methods for correlated electronic structure and magnetism.
+Since 2002, we have participated in the development of the DFT software package 'OpenMX (Open source package for Materials eXplore)'.
+This pseudopotential local-basis code has been developed through international collaboration, under the main supervision of Prof. Ozaki at ISSP, University of Tokyo.
+Our main interests and contributions lie in methods for correlated electronic structure and magnetism.

-Jx code conducts magnetic force calculations with DFT solutions as the input.
-It supports both collinear and non-collinear spin Hamiltonian.
-For the former, our implementation details can be found in
+The Jx code performs magnetic force calculations using DFT solutions as input.
+It supports both collinear and noncollinear spin Hamiltonian.
+For the former, implementation details can be found in

 See also,